the bacchanalian gazette

 © Andrew Brooke 2019

-Forgotten Memories is a series of photographs, the series supports an exhibition of between 20 and 50 images, depending on the venue.
-The colour prints are C-type prints from colour negatives mounted on aluminium and the black and white images from black and white negatives printed as Silver Gelatine Prints on gallery standard paper, a limited edition of 10 prints.
-First exhibited in London at The Muse Gallery in Portobello Road.
+Forgotten Memories features in the Bacchanalian Gazette but is an earlier creation, and continues to be added to.
+This is a series of similar photographs, stylistically consistent, and an unchanging subject: matchboxes.
+The series supports an exhibition of between 20 and 50 images, depending on the venue.
+The colour prints are C-type prints from colour negatives mounted on aluminium and the black and white images from black and white negatives printed as Silver Gelatine Prints on gallery standard paper, a limited edition of 10 prints of each.
+First exhibited in London at The Muse Gallery in Portobello Road, an upcoming exhibition is planned for 2020 in Paris.
 Below you will find some sample images which do not really translate onto the little screen and a text explaining their origins and the intentions behind the project.
 Prices and edition information available on request

 Freely distributed matches were once ubiquitous.
 Found in every bar, in every restaurant and hotel all over the world.
 They knew no cultural or social boundary, and were as available in the lobby of the Ritz as they were in a dingy backstreet bar, in any city in the World.